Nikolas Cruz: Alleged Florida Shooter Was Member Of White Nationalist Group, Leader Confirms

 He also doesn’t believe that Cruz failed to realize that he had joined a violent paramilitary group; Jereb says Cruz “knew full well” what he was getting into.

 As far as guns, Jereb says he “believes” someone gave Cruz a Mosin-Nagant, but says it wasn’t the gun Cruz allegedly used in the school shooting.
-Jereb says that his group encourages is members to keep a “survival cache” of weapons.
+Jereb says that his group encourages its members to keep a “survival cache” of weapons.

 As for what motivated the attack, Jereb said that Cruz “had trouble with a girl,” according to KTVI-TV (St. Louis), and that the timing of the attack, which occurred on Valentine’s Day, is probably relevant.